Do you want to know how much money $20 dollars an hour is annually?

 As you can see, there isn’t a simple answer to knowing your yearly salary.

-But all are good estimates that will allow you to budget your money better.
+But all are good estimates that will allow you to not only budget your money better, but also live on $40K annually.

 The key though is to remember these numbers assume gross income.